Picture: blackthorn blossom. Click here for more April blossom photos.

 Expired male yew flowers fall to the ground sometime in middle of the month and can make bright orange-brown carpets under their trees.
 Later in the month you may see the tree putting out new leaf needles on the tips of its twigs.

-From mid month (earlier in some places) ivy also puts out new foliage, a light green against the darker tones of the mature leaves.
+From mid month (earlier in some places or years) ivy also puts out new foliage, a light green against the darker tones of the mature leaves.
 This starts in suburban areas first, and then spreads to rural shrubs.
 Other evergreen shrubs producing fresh leaves in April include box (notably found on Box Hill) and bilberry (on heathland), the latter also adding bell-shaped pink flowers later in the month.

 Semi-wild garden shrub firethorn (aka pyracantha) shines bright green with the new foliage it has been adding since mid March, and you can see new leaf spikes on cotoneaster.
 From about the third week the creeper black bryony puts out new tendrils of its heart-shaped leaves, which snake across hedgerows.